gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

      }
 ```
 In this example, the application router sets the SameSite attribute of the cookie to "None" and the specifies a Partitioned attribute that is sent in the responses to the client.
-Note: Currently, only the value "None" are supported for the SameSite attribute.
+Note: Currently, only the values "None" and "Lax" are supported for the SameSite attribute.
 The value "Strict" is not supported.
 The Partitioned attribute contains two required regular expressions:

  - supportedPartitionAgents for supported agents